 See set boxwidth (p.
-96), set bars (p.
-95) and set style fill (p.
-141).
+101), set bars (p.
+99), set style fill (p.
+147), and boxplot (p.
+44).

-28 Circles
+Circles

 The circles style plots a circle with an explicit radius at each data point.
-Three columns of data are required: x, y, radius.
-An optional 4th column may be used to specify color information.
+If three columns of data are present, they are interpreted as x, y, radius.
 The radius is always interpreted in the units of the plot's horizontal axis (x or x2).
 The scale on y and the aspect ratio of the plot are both ignored.
 If only two columns are present, the radius is taken from set style circle.
 In this case the radius may be given in graph or screen coordinates.
+By default a full circle will be drawn.
+It is possible to plot arc segments instead of full circles by specifying a start and end angle in the 4th and 5th columns.
+An optional